 Puppy Training – Teaching your Dog the Basic Commands

-Puppy training is undoubtedly one of the most frustrating and time consuming tasks for dog owners.
+Puppy training is undoubtedly one of the most frustrating and time-consuming tasks for dog owners.
 The cuteness of a new puppy is soon overshadowed by her constant barking, chewing, and accidents on the rug.
-We need to remember that our puppies are learning each day how to behave by watching our actions and reactions to determine rules to live by, just as they would from their own mothers.
-Your puppy deserves clear, benevolent leadership; if leadership is absent, your puppy will soon take over as head of the household, or to her, leader of the pack, and cause big problems when she begins to enforce her position.
+We must remember that puppies are learning daily how to behave by observing our actions and reactions to determine the rules to live by, just as they would from their own mothers.
+Your puppy deserves clear, benevolent leadership.
+If leadership is absent, your puppy will quickly take over as head of the household—or, to her, leader of the pack—and cause big problems when she begins to enforce her position.

-At the age of seven to twelve weeks, your puppy is at a bond-forming stage where she will eagerly establish a relationship with anyone around her.
-The puppy will learn that she belongs to a family, your family, and will take her place as such.
-You need to be aware that because your puppy is a social creature, she will try to find her rank among those around her.
-The testing stage will begin shortly, where the animal begins to see weak spots in the existing leadership, and tests them as a teenager would.
-An absence of solid leadership will make puppy training much more difficult, and can result in dangerous, complicated behavioral problems in the years to come.
+At the age of seven to twelve weeks, your puppy is in a bond-forming stage, eager to establish a relationship with anyone around her.
+She will learn that she belongs to a family—your family—and will take her place within it.
+Be aware that, because your puppy is a social creature, she will try to find her rank among those around her.
+The testing stage will begin shortly, where your puppy begins to identify weak spots in the existing leadership and tests them as a teenager would.
+An absence of solid leadership will make puppy training much more difficult and can result in dangerous, complicated behavioral problems in the years to come.

-Because we love our cute puppies, sometimes it is difficult to be stern and consistent when it comes to rules and boundaries, but it is essential for us to provide just that for our pups.
-It is critically important to teach a puppy self control.
-Among dogs, a puppy usually has free reign to behave as she pleases until approximately sixteen to eighteen weeks of age.
+Because we love our cute puppies, it can be difficult to be stern and consistent when it comes to rules and boundaries.
+However, providing clear leadership is essential.
+It is critically important to teach a puppy self-control.
+Among dogs, a puppy usually has free rein to behave as she pleases until approximately sixteen to eighteen weeks of age.
 At this point, adult dogs will begin to set boundaries themselves to teach proper behavior to the pup, and it is time for you to do the same.
 For example, a puppy is no longer allowed to jump up on people.
 If your pup greets you this way, turn the other direction until she stops jumping.
-Say hello and pet her only when she has all four paws on the ground.
+Only say hello and pet her when all four paws are on the ground.
 To teach her that she may only have her toys when you allow it, put them out of her reach, and give her one only when she is behaving well.
-Do not make excuses for puppy behavior at this point; the pup is old enough to understand rules, and you will only undermine your own authority if you give in to unacceptable behavior.
+Do not make excuses for puppy behavior at this point.
+The pup is old enough to understand rules, and giving in to unacceptable behavior will undermine your authority.

 The Alpha Dog